EricTheGray/use-actions/README.md

 > a reusable hook for creating actions that manipulate state.

+For those of us who enjoyed working with [bindActionCreators](https://redux.js.org/api/bindactioncreators) from [Redux](https://redux.js.org) but could do without so much boiler plate code.

 ## Installation

 useActions requires a peer dependency of **React 16.8.0** or later